-Even with the weirdest weather over the past eight months, this is proving to be a beautiful harvest.
+A warm dry season over the past eight months is resulting in a beautiful harvest.
 Friends, customers and fellow winemakers are all out helping as these are easy days.
 Sorting is barely even needed as the fruit is perfect.
 Letting it hang is the smart thing to do.

 EIEIO Chardonnays Featured in